bai-peter/BAI-Research-Papers/README.md

 > *"The grocery shelf is becoming the most sophisticated real-time trading floor in the world."*

-*Note: This research employs satirical framing to examine real phenomena in retail economics.
-While the terminology may seem hyperbolic, the underlying analysis of dynamic pricing algorithms and market mechanisms is grounded in empirical observation.*
+*Note: This is 100% a shitpost for fun.
+I'm just a student at Ivey Business School who happened to have worked in the markets environment.
+This is a fun idea I'm keeping out here in case someone does decide to do this one day.*

 ## Abstract